GwenMurphy/gwenmurphy.github.io/about.md

 I am also interested in television, though I lean quite a bit towards science fiction shows such as The Expanse and the various Star Trek shows.
 Voyager, Discovery, and Picard are my personal favourites.

 I am also interested in computers and I have a couple of Raspberry Pi 4B's handy that I like to use for personal projects of mine.
-As of writing, I use them to self-host a few things I think I'll fgind handy.
+As of writing, I use them to self-host a few things I think I'll find handy.
 I'll admit, I had to consult various guides to get it working, but I managed it.

 I also like watching the rugby, especially if it's Wales winning in the Six Nations.